guillecarrillo/proteoparc/documentation/tutorial.md

 Firstly, you need to **select a TaxID** to focus your protein search.
 This number, which is shared between UniProt and NCBI, works as a unique identifier that represents a taxonomic category, for instance, *Homo sapiens* TaxID is 9606 and Mammalia (class) is 40674.
 To find the TaxID that corresponds to your desired taxa, you can search both in NCBI or UniProt taxonomy browser, but we extremely recommend the [UniProt](https://www.uniprot.org/taxonomy) one as it has a more intuitive interface.
 The higher the scale of the TaxID the more proteins you will download.
 For instance, using 9779 TaxID will download all Proboscidea (elephants) proteins, and using 9783 will only download *Elephas maximus* (Indian elephant) proteins.

-The next step is to activate the **conda enviroment**, to do so, type the following command in the terminal:
+The next step is to activate the **conda environment**, to do so, type the following command in the terminal:

 ``` bash
 conda activate proteoparc